 - Students must have a minimum 72% cumulative average to attend this partnership

-- UM semester 1: Mid September to Late January
+- Semester 1: Mid September to Late January

-- UM semester 2: Late January to Early June
+- Semester 2: Late January to Early June

 - Humanities students wanting to return to UBC for Term 2 will likely be able to take alternative exams in December